google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

 );
 ```

 Save the file and update the service worker, then refresh the page in the browser.
 Click __Enable Push Messaging__.
-Copy the subscription object and replace the old subscription object in __node/main.js__ with it.
+Copy the subscription object and replace the old subscription object in `node/main.js` with it.

-Execute the command to run the node server in the command window at the __app__ directory:
+Execute the command to run the node server in the command window at the `app/` directory:

     node node/main.js